WellSys/Getting-and-Cleaning-Data-Course-Project/README.md

          Memory Variable         Source File             Data Description

-         subjects_train          subject_train.txt       Identifier numbers of subjects (people) related to rows of train data
+         subjects_train          subject_train.txt       Identifier numbers of subjects (people) related to rows of train data.
 One row for each row of feature data from x_train.txt Add to feature data by cbind

          activities_train        y_train.txt             Identifier numbers of actvities related to rows of train data One row for each row of feature data from x_train.txt Add to feature data by cbind
                                                          These numbers are used to look up activity names that are in the variable called activity_labels which comes from activity_labels.txt

          feature_data_train      x_train.txt             561-column-wide train data described in the features.txt file
                                                          These are the data that go in the columns named in in col_names_561, above, and are the results of analysis on the observation vectors in the body_ and total_ files below.

          The following files have no metadata and no descriptions for the variables in them, and are reputed to contain data inferred from windowing actual instrumentation output from the phone.